standup-raven/standup-raven/docs/code_of_conduct.md

 1. Run style check by running `make check-style` from the project root.
 Make sure your modifications comply with the set up style guidelines.
 1. Create a pull request from `your_fork/GH-###` to `standup-raven/master`.
 Make sure to update the checklist in the pull request template.
-1. Once a developer has reviewed your pull request, it will either be accepted straight away, of you may receive some review comments.
+1. Once a developer has reviewed your pull request, it will either be accepted straight away, or you may receive some review comments.
 Review comments help up communicate with you over the code changes you've proposed to make sure we understand each other.
-1. Once the review comments are implemented, reply and resolve on the comments and a developer will take a second look.
+1. Once the review comments are implemented, reply and resolve the comments and a developer will take a second look.
 Rinse and repeat.
-1. On acceptance of your changes, your pull request will be merged and made part of new release.
-Your changes will impact the thousands (,some day) of users in their daily endavour to fill standups.
+1. On acceptance of your changes, your pull request will be merged and made part of the new release.
+Your changes will impact the thousands (some days) of users in their daily endeavour to fill standups.

 ### 3rd Party Service URL